 - Note three requirements or roles of the position you’re interviewing for

 - Cite three key qualities you possess that make you qualified for the position

 - Note three anecdotes or past experiences that illustrate your capabilities

 - Prepare three questions you would like to ask the interviewer

-Depending on the conversation during the rest of the interview, you can certainly adjust this number and should target your questions towards specific aspects of the position that are most relevant, either those that you’ve already touched upon and have further questions about, or those that weren’t addressed yet.
-To ensure that you pinpoint and narrow down your questions to a few that are most important and applicable, here are the 10 general questions suggested by the University of Rochester Career Center that you can keep as a bank in the back of your mind to select from during your interview:
+Depending on the conversation during the rest of the interview, you can certainly adjust this number and should target your questions towards specific aspects of the position that are most relevant, either those that you’ve already touched upon and have further questions about or those that haven’t been addressed yet.
+To determine which questions you want to have in your arsenal, consider:

 - What do you see ahead for the company in the next five years?